5 Ways Improper HVAC Sizing Can Affect Your Hilton Head, SC Home

 One of the primary complaints regarding improperly sized HVAC systems is poor temperature control.
 If the unit is too small, it simply can’t keep up with the demands of the house and may be unable to get cooled or heated air where it needs to go.
 This leads to hot or cold spots as well as parts of your home being overly affected by the outside weather.
 For example, if you have a room with many windows, you’ll find that it won’t ever get cool during the summer nor warm up properly when the temperature plummets.

 Having an HVAC unit that is too large has similar results.
-While it may seem like a large HVAC unit should do an extra good job at heating or cooling your home, it may actually lead to even poorer temperature control and worse indoor conditions.
+Does it seem like a large HVAC unit should do an extra good job at heating or cooling your home?
+It may actually lead to even poorer temperature control and worse indoor conditions.
 You’ll also experience hot and cool spots and an overall uneven temperature in your home that can vary from room to room.

 Constant Running